shudhanshukumar96/Excel_bike_buyers_project/README.md

 Thanks Alex for the beautiful project.

-This is all the Project files with details Data Analysis explanation and all charts/graphs, PIVOT TABLE, Dashboard is in Bike_Buyers_Project file
+All the Project files with details Data Analysis explanation attached above and all charts/graphs, PIVOT TABLE, Dashboard is in Bike_Buyers_Project file

 Thanks for checking out.